 All full-day workshops will be held on weekends or holidays; meals will be provided.

 Each team has the option of having a two-person team take a deep dive into the project for the Mountaintop Summer Experience.
 Additional students might be funded depending on project needs and availability of funds.

 Fieldwork funding: As a fellow, the in-country fieldwork is mandatory.
 The GSIF program will cover most in-country expenses for students including local transport, lodging, most meals, communication, and coordination expenses.
-The GSIF program will support students in acquiring funds for airfare, visas, mandatory vaccinations, and insurance from various sources.
+The GSIF program will help students acquire funds for airfare, visas, vaccinations, and insurance from various sources.
 These expenses are estimated to total $2,000.
 In the application form, you will indicate the approximate amount of funds you can contribute.
 However, no one will be excluded from fieldwork for ability to pay.
 We have connections with various sources of funding to help you find the funds you need.